Weather Related Schedule Changes

 When is the decision made?

-I must make the decision by 5:15 AM in order to contact administrators, post the decision on our website and notify radio and TV stations.
+I do my best make the decision by 5:15 AM in order to contact administrators, post the decision on our website and notify radio and TV stations.
 This means that information on school closings or delays should be available between 5:30 and 5:45 AM.
 However local weather patterns may dictate differently.

 Will we close school if conditions worsen?